2021 Corporate Strategy

 - Focus on 1. a greater volume of leads each day for every service and method, with a responsible leader for each (no orphans), and 2. a higher closing percentage each day at the same time; and at the same time 3. a lower cost of customer acquisition, and 4. a higher lifetime value; also measuring 5. revenue growth in each, and 6. growth in search engine keyword rankings for each service’s web page; using highly tuned presentations, leveraging sales and marketing best practices.

-- With respect to crowdsourcing to create web sites and other content the plan is to go to mturk and create a group filter to meet your project needs (ultimately saving the best people who end up with the highest scores and best reviews among peers, for future projects).
-Tell your group about your project, for example: "I have this domain tasty.com that I want to be the world's most profitable web site.
-What plan and process do you suggest we follow?"
+- With respect to crowdsourcing to create websites and other content, the plan is to go to mturk and create a group filter to meet your project needs (ultimately saving the best people who end up with the highest scores and best reviews among peers, for future projects).
+Tell your group about your project, for example: “I have this domain tasty.com that I want to be the world’s most profitable website.
+What plan and process do you suggest we follow?”
 Buy 100 decent responses for cheap, and then get 200 people for cheaper to vote on which ideas are best.
-Take the 5 best ideas, with highest votes, and go back to mturk or 99Designs etc and hire a filtered qualified crowd to design 10 site lander designs with each of the 5 best ideas. (so you will be creating 50 sample landers).
+Take the 5 best ideas, with the highest votes, and go back to mturk or 99Designs, etc and hire a filtered qualified crowd to design 10 site lander designs with each of the 5 best ideas. (so you will be creating 50 sample landers).
 Go back to a crowd of voters and get them to vote on the best of those 50, keeping the top 10.)
 Then you have 10 cool landers based on great ideas that cost you a few thousand dollars at most.
-With those 10 landers have professionals and/or additional crowdsourcers create the rest of the site and content, ecommerce, etc. Then run multivariate testing with Optimizely, Mixpanel and/or New Relic, keeping just the best and most popular/profitable site(s) and discarding the others.
+With those 10 landers have professionals and/or additional crowdsourcers create the rest of the site and content, eCommerce, etc. Then run multivariate testing with Optimizely, Mixpanel, and/or New Relic, keeping just the best and most popular/profitable site(s) and discarding the others.
 Also run Hotjar, fullstoryapp, usertesting.com, usabilityhub.com and fix any errors or opportunities they highlight.
-Keep the site updated, tuned and analyzed in the same manner, with these and additional apps and experts.
+Keep the site updated, tuned, and analyzed in the same manner, with these and additional apps and experts.
 Bring home the cashflow.

 - Cut costs and raise revenues by documenting and following best practices.
 (Why do we follow best practices?
 Because it makes no sense to plan or attempt to execute lesser practices than the best.)

-- Measure services offered on modern dynamic web, blog and social sites, with extensive content and apps; with A/B testing, R&D, trial and error, using a “quick success/fail” methodology.
+- Measure services offered on the modern dynamic web, blog, and social sites, with extensive content and apps; with A/B testing, R&D, trial and error, using a “quick success/fail” methodology.

-- Have every person and task and hour fit in with the plan; and their explicit brand’s business plan and budget; each as specific measurable profit centers; to be trained, delegated, documented and measured accordingly, with a clear hierarchy, in a uniform manner, forever.
-No orphans, of web sites, staff, to do items, accountability, blogs, apps, domains. etc. Yes to teams crossing among departments and brands when needed, always working together on same long term business plan with clear communications and commitment to evolution.
+- Have every person and task and hour fit in with the plan; and their explicit brand’s business plan and budget; each as specific measurable profit centers; to be trained, delegated, documented, and measured accordingly, with a clear hierarchy, in a uniform manner, forever.
+No orphans, of web sites, staff, to-do items, accountability, blogs, apps, domains. etc. Yes to teams crossing among departments and brands when needed, always working together on the same long-term business plan with clear communications and commitment to evolution.

 - Each team or department will have its own Key Performance Indicators/Analytics (KPIs), budgets, P&L (profit/loss center), and best practices to evolve through and report on, as well as many items that are shared between departments.
 They should have a master chart that includes every analytic they need to track, broken down by department, and report every week on changes in each tracked item.